-Columbia is an Ivy League that has two full-time undergraduate colleges: Columbia College and the Fu Foundation School of Engineering and Applied Science.
-Columbia offers over 100 areas of study—more than 80 through Columbia College, the traditional undergraduate liberal arts college, and 16 through Columbia’s Fu Foundation School.
-All students enroll in Columbia’s Core Curriculum, the nation’s oldest and most renowned Core program, consisting of courses that not only expose students to a variety of perspectives and fields, but also prepare them for any career they pursue.
+Columbia is an Ivy League university with two full-time undergraduate colleges: Columbia College and The Fu Foundation School of Engineering and Applied Science.
+Columbia offers over 100 areas of study—more than 80 through Columbia College, the traditional undergraduate liberal arts college, and 16 through Columbia Engineering.
+All students enroll in Columbia’s Core Curriculum, one of the nation’s oldest and most renowned Core programs, consisting of courses that not only expose students to a variety of perspectives and fields, but also prepare them for any career they pursue.

-A few notable facts about Columbia: 82 Nobel Prize winners are Columbia alumni, faculty or former faculty; More than 40 Columbians have competed in the Olympics; The FM Radio was invented in a lab on campus; Columbia’s alumni include 5 Founding Fathers, 9 Supreme Court Justices and 34 Presidents and Prime Ministers, including President Barack Obama, ’83CC; More than 90 Pulitzer Prize Winners are Columbia alumni
+A few notable facts about Columbia: 82 Nobel Prize winners are Columbia alumni, faculty or former faculty; more than 40 Columbians have competed in the Olympics; the FM Radio was invented in a lab on campus; Columbia’s alumni include 5 Founding Fathers, 9 Supreme Court Justices and 34 Presidents and Prime Ministers, including former President Barack Obama, ’83CC; more than 90 Pulitzer Prize Winners are Columbia alumni.